-Black Lives Matter, Part 1: Violence at Fairfax
+Black Lives Matter, Part 1: Violence in Los Angeles

 On May 25, 2020, George Floyd, a Black man, was killed by Derek Chauvin, a white Minneapolis Police Department officer, for allegedly using a counterfeit $20 bill.